andywestley/darts-scoreboard/readme.md

 ### Game Logic Implementation
 * **"Bust" Mechanics:** Instead of simple subtraction, the system checks the result *before* committing the score.
 If `CurrentScore - Input < 0` or `CurrentScore - Input == 1`, the system triggers a "Bust" state, reverting the score to the start of the turn, adhering to official PDC rules.
-* **Double-Out Requirement:** The game logic enforces that the final dart must be a double to reach exactly zero.
+* **Double-Out Requirement:** The game logic enforces that a player's final dart must be a double to win the leg.

 ### State Management
-* **Centralized Game State:** We hold the game state (P1 Score, P2 Score, Legs, Current Turn) in a single object/source of truth.
-This prevents synchronization issues where the UI might show it's Player 1's turn while the internal logic thinks it's Player 2's.
+* **Server-Side State:** The game state (Player 1 Score, Player 2 Score, current turn, etc.) is managed authoritatively on the server using PHP sessions.
+The frontend sends user actions to the backend, which processes the logic, updates the session state, and returns the new state to the client.
+This ensures a single source of truth and prevents client-side tampering.

 ---

 ## 🛠 Technical Implementation

 ### Tech Stack